-In a corner a huge vat of noodle soup simmered away providing sustenance to traders and customers as a busy takeout café.
-Across the way from the steaming soup I looked at a mysterious oily substance in what appeared to be recycled glass whisky bottles.
+In a corner, a huge vat of noodle soup simmered away providing sustenance to traders and customers as a busy takeout café.
+Across the way from the steaming soup, I looked at a mysterious oily substance in what appeared to be recycled glass whiskey bottles.

 “Gasoline,” came the response at my puzzled look.
 There were no gas stations here and so a lot of the fuel is sold by the side of the road, ready to be poured into engines.